nadavmatalon/tic-tac-toe/README.md

 $> open ./spec/SpecRunner.html
 ```

-For the Mocha front-end tests run these commands in terminal:
+For the Zombie-Mocha-Chai front-end tests run these commands in terminal:
 (note: make sure that the 'node server' isn't running at the same time!)

 ```bash